zeroc-ice/vscode-slice/CONTRIBUTING.md

 5. Submit a pull request.

-We carefully review all contributions before accepting them, and these reviews may take some time.
+We carefully review all contributions that are proposed, and these reviews may take some time.
 Please keep in mind there is no guarantee your contribution will be
 accepted: we may reject a pull request for any reason, or no reason.